 Ever heard of mirror neurons?
 It’s a way we unconsciously send our emotions or feelings into a room and affect other people in the room—for good or for bad.
 When we’re under stress, our children and teens can pick up our negativity and anxiety through the “mirror-neuron-emotions” which can affect their actions.
 The opposite can also happen–parents can pick up their child’s negative energy.
 What can we do to diffuse our stress and help our kids at the same time?

 I recently wrote a blog on 5 ways to relax.
 Today, I’m adding 15 “tidbit” relaxation techniques.
 Most are simple and can be done quickly and all pack a powerful punch of unwinding and decompressing.
 In a nutshell, they’re just what the doctor ordered for kids and parents needing a way to relax.

-So, when you and your children and teens are having a meltdown, feeling anxious, stressed, or angry–try one or two of these techniques.
+So, when you, your children and teens are having a meltdown, feeling anxious, stressed, or angry–try one or two of these techniques.
 They work!

 15 Simple and Powerful Relaxation Techniques